ministryofjustice/opg-technical-guidance/runbooks/CI_pipelines/adding-ci-dockerhub-users.md

 ## Security

-We need to ensure that each of the circleci builds has an individual account and token associated to reduce blast radius should any of these DockerIDs become compromised.
+We need to ensure that each of the circleci builds has an individual DockerID and token associated, reducing blast radius should it become compromised.

 ## Prerequisites

-The steps below show you how to go about creating and using a service user for OPG repos.

 You will need:

 - Your own Docker ID, which has been:
-  - Added to `ministryofjustice` dockerhub organisation as an owner.
+  - Added to the `ministryofjustice` dockerhub organisation as an owner.
-  - Inside the `opgdockerhubusers` team.
+  - added to the `opgdockerhubusers` team.
 - Access to the OPG webops team google group email.
 - Access to the project settings on the CircleCI project you are working on.